Skip to Content

 Super Admin vs Administrator

 The Super Admin role includes the admin.users.impersonate permission, which allows logging in as another user.
-The Administrator role has all other permissions but cannot impersonate users.
-The Super Admin account — the account created during installation — cannot be deleted.
+The Administrator role has every other permission but cannot impersonate users.
+The Super Admin account created during installation cannot be deleted.

 Permission domains